Wembley Park, Brent

 The greatest of the exhibition buildings was the Empire (later Wembley) Stadium, which was completed a year before the show, when it staged the FA Cup final between West Ham United and Bolton Wanderers.
 Thousands of fans spilled on to the pitch before the start of the game, and it required mounted police, and in particular Constable George Scorey on his 13-year-old white horse, Billy, to clear it before the match could begin.
 Although Scorey was only one of several mounted policemen on duty that day, his conspicuous horse gave the game the nickname the White Horse Final.

 Many of the exhibition buildings were afterwards leased for light industrial use but the stadium was retained as the home of English football.
-The Empire Pool and Arena (now Wembley Arena) was built next to the stadium in 1934.
+The Empire Pool and Arena (now the SSE Arena, Wembley) was built next to the stadium in 1934.

 Wembley town hall, later used by the London Borough of Brent, was built on Forty Lane in 1939.
 By this time the remainder of Wembley Park had been fully developed as a mixed residential and industrial area and most of the wealthy inhabitants had left.
 The council built the disastrous Chalkhill estate south of Forty Lane in the late 1960s, and this has recently been fully redeveloped.